Ssai-21/ICT111-DigiTry-MVP/README.md

 | Rigzang Lhmao | Documentation Lead | Maintains README, weekly logbook, report files, and final submission package |
 | Seint Myat Wai | Validation Lead | Manages customer discovery, survey/interview evidence, and metric collection |
 ## Initial Problem Area
-Rangsit University students and lecturers currently have no unified, real-time source for class schedules, room assignments, and last-minute changes.
-Schedule information is fragmented across PDF documents, LINE group chats, and verbal announcements, making it difficult for students to track room availability, detect scheduling conflicts, or receive timely updates when classes are cancelled or relocated.
+Students and lecturers currently rely on a static PDF timetable that does not update when a class is moved, cancelled, or rescheduled.
+The PDF is difficult to search on a phone, gives no personalized daily view, and any last-minute changes are only communicated informally through group chats or verbal announcements in class.
 ## Target Users
-Rangsit University Students, Lecturers, and Staff.
+University students, lecturers, and academic staff.
-## Initial IT Venture Direction
+## Selected IT Venture Direction
-SmartTimetable is a web-based scheduling platform that provides Rangsit University students with a personalized, real-time view of their weekly class schedule, along with instant LINE Notify alerts.
-Lecturers and staff can manage timetable entries and broadcast updates through a simple admin dashboard, replacing the current reliance on static PDFs and informal group chats.
+After scoring six possible ideas using the NUF (New, Useful, Feasible) framework in Lab 02, the team selected **SmartTimetable** as the semester project.
+SmartTimetable converts the original PDF timetable into a searchable, personalized digital schedule.
+Students and lecturers can view their own classes in a clean weekly or daily layout and search for a room to see what is scheduled there.
+We selected this idea because it is useful to every student and lecturer who already relies on the timetable, feasible to prototype using the real PDF data the team has access to, and can be built as a web-based display and search system without IoT devices or advanced cybersecurity work.
 ## Technology Possibility
 Possible technologies:
-- Web application (React or plain HTML/CSS frontend)
+- Web application (HTML/CSS/JS prototype)
-- Cloud-based system (Firebase or Railway for hosting and real-time database)
+- Database for storing digitized timetable data (MySQL or Firebase)
+- Search and filter features for viewing classes by student, lecturer, or room
-- Admin dashboard for schedule management
+- Admin view for updating schedule entries
-- LINE Notify API for push notifications
-- MySQL for data storage
-- AI-assisted conflict detection (optional enhancement)
+- AI-assisted conflict detection (optional future enhancement)
 ## Repository Structure
 - docs: reports, profiles, idea logs, and weekly logbooks
 - prototype: source code or clickable prototype files